remirror/remirror/docs/extensions/sup-extension.md

 ---
 hide_title: true
-title: 'CodeExtension'
+title: 'SupExtension'
 ---

-# `CodeExtension`
+# `SupExtension`

 ## Summary

-Add a `code` mark to the editor.
-This is used to mark inline text as a code snippet.
+Add a `sup` mark to the editor.
+This is used to mark inline text as a superscript snippet.

 ## Usage